 ONGC stock falls over 3 pc on Q3 results

-Shares of Oil and Natural Gas Corporation lost over 3 per cent on Monday after the company posted halving of its December quarter net profit.
-On the BSE, the stock slumped 3.15 per cent to Rs 100.
-On the National Stock Exchange (NSE), it fell 3.19 per cent to Rs 100.
+Shares of Oil and Natural Gas Corporation fell over 3 percent on Monday after the company posted halving of its December quarter net profit.
+On the BSE, the stock slumped 3.20 percent to close at Rs 99.95.
+On the National Stock Exchange (NSE), it fell 3.19 percent to settle at Rs 100.

+On the traded volume front, 11.36 lakh shares of the company were traded on the BSE and more than 3.6 crore units exchanged hands on the NSE.
+State-owned Oil and Natural Gas Corporation (ONGC) on Friday reported halving of its net profit in the third quarter ended December 2019 after it faced the double whammy of falling oil and gas prices and a drop in production.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)